Squib load: Causes

 Squib rounds are possible in all firearms.
 They are most often caused by negligence in the powder loading process (insufficient or no powder load), or a failure of the primer to ignite the powder at all.
 In the case of no gunpowder in the cartridge, the primer, when struck, produces just enough force to push the bullet into the barrel but no further.
 Subsequent rounds will pile up in a very strong weapon or destroy a weaker one.
 While this occurs most often because of handloading by inexperienced reloaders, squib loads are known to occur even in reputable factory brands.
 Other causes include deformed bullets and attempting to fire a bullet which is slightly too large for the barrel, although both of these scenarios would more likely result in some variety of catastrophic failure instead of a squib.

 A weapon that has been subjected to the abuse of a stuck bullet then had another one fired, will display a slight bulge in the barrel at the site of the original stuck bullet (provided the weapon survives).
 This bulge sometimes presents itself as a ring around the barrel or can be detected by sliding one's fingers along the barrel to check for this occurrence should no ring be seen.

 A well-known example of a squib load is one that killed actor Brandon Lee on the set of the film The Crow.
-A squib from an improperly made dummy round (no powder charge, but with a bullet and a live primer) from a previous scene was stuck inside the barrel and propelled from the same weapon which had been negligently loaded with a blank cartridge, striking Lee in the abdomen and killing him.
+A squib from an improperly made dummy round (no powder charge, but with a bullet and a live primer) from a previous scene was stuck inside the barrel and propelled from the same weapon which had been loaded with a blank cartridge, which coupled with the stuck bullet acted like a live round striking Lee in the abdomen and killing him.